 Interface Failure Detection

-An Carrier network MAY periodically send an OPTIONS request containing a Max-Forwards header field set to a value of '0' to detect the availability of a peer’s ingress point.
+A Carrier network MAY periodically send an OPTIONS request containing a Max-Forwards header field set to a value of '0' to detect the availability of a peer’s ingress point.
 The ping rate is based on bi-lateral agreement (typically every 5 seconds).
 If the sending Carrier network fails to receive a response to an OPTIONS request, then it will consider that non-responding ingress point into the peer Carrier network to have failed, and will remove the ingress point from the available set of ingress points to the peer Carrier network.
 When a failure is detected, the Carrier network that detected the failure should attempt to route subsequent calls to the peer Carrier network over an available alternate route, with the final alternate route being the PSTN.
 In the meantime, the Carrier network that detected the failure will continue to send periodic OPTIONS pings to the failed ingress point, in order to detect when it has been restored and is available for service.

 Note: A possible enhancement to the OPTIONS ping is to declare a well-known SIP URI in the registry that could be used to test the health of each ingress point in a peer Carrier network.
 For example, SIP INVITE (with no SDP) to SIP:999999999@mso-a.com would respond with a 200OK (again no SDP), followed by a BYE/200OK.